erika-chang/erika-chang/README.md

 ## 🔍 About Me

-- 🎓 PhD in Biomolecular Physics | MSc in Molecular Biology
+- 🎓 PhD in Biomolecular Physics | MSc in Biomolecular Physics
 - 💻 Completed a full-time Data Science & AI Bootcamp @ Le Wagon
 - 🇳🇱 Based in the Netherlands, open to roles in NL, Germany, or Spain